Updated on April 21, 2023

 The second set of circumstances relates to what type of property you have.
 The default in a partition matter is a partition in kind, where a property is subdivided, if feasible, and each owner walks away with a portion of the property.
 This would obviously not work well for property improved with a building.
 In those situations, partition by sale is far more common, where a property is sold and the proceeds are divided.
 A partition by sale can be accomplished via a private sale or an auction.
 A third type of partition is a partition by appraisal, which can only happen pursuant to the agreement of the parties.
 In a partition by appraisal, the property is appraised and each side will then have the opportunity to “buy-out” the other parties share based on the appraised value.

 The third set of circumstances relates to potential accounting issues that may exist with respect to any costs incurred for the common benefit and/or the costs of partition.
 Whether or not a lien is encumbering the property can also affect the outcome.
 This can be complicated when there is a long period of ownership.

 These are only some factors that can affect a partition outcome.
 There are many nuances and complex issues that can arise in a partition that must be determined on a case by case basis.
 For example, there are even situations when a co-owner can adversely acquire their co-owner’s rights in the property.

+If your’re you looking for a partition attorney in Los Angeles.
 Schorr Law has experience with partition matters.
-For a free 30-minute consultation contact us by phone at (310) 954-1877 or by email at firstname.lastname@example.org.
+Schorr Law has the top rated real estate lawyers in California.
+Call 310-954-1877 to schedule a consult.To see if you qualify for a free 30-minute consultation, contact us by phone at (310) 954-1877 or by email at [email protected].

 See related: Post-Probate Partition for Inherited Property